Marinelab Virtual Resources

 How do sea turtles swim?
 These interactive 3-D models provided by DigitalLife3D on Sketchfab can be rotated along any axis of the sea turtle to observe sea turtle swimming motion.
 Immerse yourself, friends, family, or students in the form and function of both leatherback and green sea turtle flippers with these free models.
 Zoom in on the model to get a close-up of their features such as their shell, eyes, mouth, and more!

-Model 74A - Juvenile Leatherback Sea Turtle
+Model 74A - Juvenile Leatherback Sea Turtle Model 46A - Subadult Green Sea Turtle

-Putting the “A” in Sea with Art!
+Putting the A into SEA with Art!

 Our coloring sheets are designed to engage younger age groups with the exciting research conducted at FAU Marine Lab.
 The animals featured are drawn in an anatomically correct fashion, and accompanying fun facts are to introduce curious minds to concepts pertaining to their unique biology, and how FAU Marine Lab researchers study these animals.

-Loggerhead Sea Turtle Weigh and Measure Coloring Sheet
+Loggerhead Sea Turtle Weigh and Measure Coloring Sheet Migration Mayhem Coloring Sheet Blacktip Shark Coloring Sheet Migration Mayhem Coloring Sheet

 Marine Science IQ